anilzen/anilzen.github.io/content/post/2023/splitting-spacetime/index.md

 We call this process "solving an initial value problem."
 We solve an equation of motion, typically a partial differential equation (PDE), with prescribed initial data.
 The PDE is the mathematical idealization of our model of the physical system under consideration.
 That's where all the whys and hows go.
 The PDE describes how the chosen variables of the system vary in relation to each other.
 The initial data is the snapshot of these variables at a given time.
 The solution to this initial value problem is our prediction of the future.

 The language of a snapshot in time distinguishes time and space.
 But didn't special relativity teach us that time by itself and space by itself are mere shadows?
 Well, it did, and it didn't.
 Special relativity taught us that the notion of time and simultaneity is observer-dependent.
 But time is still a special dimension in a relativistic spacetime, distinct from its spatial friends.
-For example, the metric has the signature $(-+++)$, and the one that doesn't belong is time.
-Time is special.
+You can already see at the level of the metric signature, $(-+++)$, that time is special.

 To formulate an initial value problem, we need to split spacetime into space and time.
 In relativity, there are three approaches to splitting spacetime to formulate an initial value problem: Cauchy, characteristic, and hyperboloidal.
 Let's take the flat, 1+1 dimensional spacetime to demonstrate these approaches.
 In standard coordinates $(t,r)$, the flat metric reads
 $$ ds^2 = -dt^2 + dr^2 \tag{1} \label{1} $$